Semi-Direct Sum Theorem and Nearest Neighbor under l infinity

 Download paper here

-As the main technical result and an application of semi-direct sum framework, we prove an information lower bound on $c$-approximate Nearest Neighbor (ANN) under $\ell_\infty$ which implies that the algorithm of [Indyk2001] for $c$-approximate Nearest Neighbor under $\ell_\infty$ is optimal even under randomization for both decision tree and cell probe data structure model (under certain parameter assumption for the latter).
+As the main technical result and an application of semi-direct sum framework, we prove an information lower bound on c-approximate Nearest Neighbor (ANN) under which implies that the algorithm of [Indyk2001] for c-approximate Nearest Neighbor under is optimal even under randomization for both decision tree and cell probe data structure model (under certain parameter assumption for the latter).
 In particular, this shows that randomization cannot improve [Indyk2001] under decision tree model.
 Previously only a deterministic lower bound was known by \cite{andoni2008hardness} and randomized lower bound for cell probe model by [Kapralov2012nns].
 We suspect further applications of our framework in exhibiting randomized asymmetric communication lower bounds for big data applications.